Archive for June, 2007

 June 22, 2007

-A few months ago I saw Beckett’s Happy Days.
-It is a work of the poetic imagination.
-For all meaningful purposes it renders the impossible real.
+Saw Beckett’s Happy Days.
 Unending daylight.
 The apocalypse.
-Fossilised narrative sense.
+A fossilized narrative sense.
 The ‘story’ has stopped.
 Or almost stopped.
 Nothing happens.
 Or: almost nothing happens.
-Only a toothbrush and a handbag occur as events along with Willie’s reading a ‘stopped’ newspaper, his body pinned to the rubble-scape.
+Only a toothbrush and a handbag occur as events along with Willie’s reading a ‘stopped’ newspaper, his body crawling over the rubble.

 Reason’s Idiots